MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_LAB_MANUAL.md

 10. Chain a **pipe** function call to the **pipe** function call.
 Pass **gulp.dest(paths.destinationJsFolder)** as a parameter to the pipe function.

-#### Task 5: Write a task to bundle and minify an existing file js file
+#### Task 5: Write a task to bundle and minify an existing JavaScript file

 1. Before the **gulp.task** method call, assign the **JsFiles** property of the **path** object the value of **"./Scripts/*.js"**.